deonlyjuanito/Notes/README.md

 ## Getting Started

-This app requires you to haave Meteor installed on your machine.
+This app requires you to have Meteor installed on your machine.
 Then you can clone the repo and run the following

 ```